 A breach of confidentiality of patient information (or private information such as home telephone numbers for work colleagues or clients), wherever it occurs, will require resubmission with new evidence against standard 2.2.
+This is so even if this standard has already been accepted or is being claimed in the commentary where the breach occurred.

-This should include evidence of recent training and a reflection on the original breach.
+The resubmission should include evidence of recent training and a reflection on the original breach.
 The identifiable information should also be removed from the portfolio.